-If you want further information about our use of your information for our legitimate interests, you can contact us using the details below.
+If you want further information about our use of your information for our legitimate interests, you can contact us using the details on page 27.
 You also have the right to object to any processing done under legitimate interests, which means we may stop using your information in some circumstances.